Pet emergency

 Is overlooked lagenandra poisonous to cats?

-Yes — the ASPCA lists Overlooked Lagenandra (Lagenandra praetermissa) as toxic to cats.
+Yes — Overlooked Lagenandra (Lagenandra praetermissa) is regarded as toxic to cats, based on genus- and family-level toxicity data.
 As an Araceae member, Lagenandra praetermissa contains insoluble calcium oxalate raphides.
 Ingestion by cats or dogs causes oral pain, hypersalivation, and gastrointestinal upset.
 Not individually listed by the ASPCA, but the toxic-family profile of all aroids applies.

 How serious is it if my cat ate overlooked lagenandra?

 Overlooked Lagenandra is toxic to cats and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?